JohnLCaron/cdm-kotlin/Readme.md

 library for data access only is less clear.
 For now, we will provide a "best-effort" effort to expose the internal contents of the file.

+Currently, the Netcdf-4 library is not thread safe, even when operating on different files.
+The HDF5 library can be built with MPI-IO for parallel file systems.
+The serial HDF5 library is apparently thread safe but does not allow concurrent reading (not yet tested).
+The HDF4 library is not thread safe.
+These are serious limitations for high performance, scalable applications.

 #### Why kotlin?

-Kotlin is a modern, statically typed, garbage-collected language suitable for large development projects, with many new features for safer and more concise code.
-It is a clear improvement over Java, without giving up any of Java's strengths.
+Kotlin is a modern, statically typed, garbage-collected language suitable for large development projects.
+It has many new features for safer and more concise code, and is a clear improvement over Java, without giving up any of Java's strengths.
 Kotlin will attract the next generation of serious open-source developers, and hopefully some of them will be willing to keep this library working into the unforeseeable future.